nocis/archdots/config/nvim/notes.md

    daw - delete (cut) word under the cursor and the space after or before it :3,5d - delete lines starting from 3 to 5
    J: line join to delete empty line and space
+   kJ: go back, then join next line for miss CR

 8. next line + insert mode: o
    before line + insert mode: O,